Udonis Haslem: Personal life

 Haslem at a party with Dwyane Wade (center) and Antoine Walker (far right) in December 2005.

 Haslem is married to Faith Rein-Haslem, a sports broadcaster he dated for 14 years.
 They met in 1999 while attending the University of Florida, where she was a member of the Florida Gators track and field team.
 They have three sons.
 Haslem also has two brothers and three sisters.

 After retirement, Haslem engaged in countless acts of philanthropy under the umbrella of his organization: the Udonis Haslem Children’s Foundation (UD Kids).
 He also partnered up with Wells Fargo to help repair homes in his area.

 Haslem, among other high-profile athletes and celebrities, was a paid spokesperson for FTX, a cryptocurrency exchange.
 In November 2022, FTX filed for bankruptcy and wiped out billions of dollars in customer funds.
-Haslem, alongside other spokespeople, is currently being sued for promoting unregistered securities through a class-action lawsuit.
+Haslem, alongside other spokespeople, was sued for promoting unregistered securities through a class-action lawsuit.
 In February 2022, the U.S. 11th Circuit Court of Appeals ruled in a lawsuit against Bitconnect that the Securities Act of 1933 extends to targeted solicitation using social media.
+Haslem settled the FTX case, agreeing to pay an undisclosed amount.

+He purchased a minority stake in Ipswich Town F.C. in September of 2025, which was publicly announced in August 2026.